duckmaestro/wrapping-paper.net/README.md

 *Wrapping-Paper.NET* is a .NET-based wrapper for the popular HTML5 graphics library ***Paper.js***.

-The purpose of this library is to enable Awesomium-based native applications to utilize Paper.js, effectively bringing Paper.js into the .NET world.
-Further, applications which wish to have both native and web releases can use this wrapper in combination with other tools such as JSIL to author code that (in theory) is deployable to both worlds without an unreasonable amount of effort.
+The purpose of this library is to enable Awesomium-based native applications to utilize *Paper.js*, effectively bringing it into the .NET world.
+Further, applications which wish to have both native and web releases can use this wrapper in combination with other tools such as [JSIL](https://github.com/sq/JSIL) to author code that
+(in theory) is deployable to both worlds without an unreasonable amount of effort.

 Requirements